 There is a public assumption that joining the Newfoundland & Labrador Beekeeping Association (the NLBKA) is the best way to begin one’s beekeeping journey in Newfoundland.
 But that’s not always the case.
-For people in Newfoundland who just want to become good beekeepers but don’t want to join the NLBKA or can’t afford it, there are plenty of alternatives available to them:
+For people in Newfoundland who want to learn how to keep bees but don’t want to join the NLBKA or can’t afford it, there are many alternatives available to them.

 There’s a ton of reading material out there, both online and in print, but The Beekeeper’s Handbook may be the most comprehensive and affordable single-volume guide to beekeeping I’ve ever read, so that might be something worth reading, just to get the ball rolling.

 Its February 2019 and I’ve deleted the original post from 2011.
 I don’t make or often use screened inner covers.
 They add a bit too much ventilation at times.
 But I do on occasion drop an empty moisture quilt on top of a hive like this: